ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 roles separately as far as the overall protocol is concerned.

 A single role need not be deployed as a monolithic service.
-For example, a client instance could have components that are installed on the end user's device as well as a back-end system that it communicates with.
+For example, a client instance could have front-end components that are installed on the end user's device as well as a back-end system that the front-end communicates with.
 If both of these components participate in the delegation protocol, they are both considered part of the client instance.
 If there are several copies of the client software that run separately but all share the same key material, such as a